-Signed Kar Joydas
+Signed

-Position Kas Lee-Douglas

-Head of School
+Position Head of School

-Date Agreed 26 th January 2024
+Date Agreed 26 th January 2025

-Next Review 27 th January 2025
+Next Review

 Equality Statement

 Centre Academy London is committed to a policy of equality and aims to ensure that no employee, job applicant, pupil or other member of the school community is treated less favourably on grounds of sex, race, colour, ethnic or national origin, marital status, age, sexual orientation, disability, or religious belief.
 We provide a safe, supportive, and welcoming environment.